 \subsection{Datasets}

-For pre-training, we utilize sampled version of a preprocessed Wikipedia corpus from Hugging Face.\footnote{https://huggingface.co/datasets/wikimedia/wikipedia} For downstream tasks, we utilized WikiAnn \cite{pan-etal-2017-cross, rahimi-etal-2019-massively} dataset for NER and XNLI \cite{conneau-etal-2018-xnli} for sentence classification (NLI) task.
+For pre-training, we utilize sampled version of a preprocessed Wikipedia corpus from Hugging Face.\footnote{https://huggingface.co/datasets/wikimedia/wikipedia} For downstream tasks, we utilized WikiAnn \cite{pan-etal-2017-cross, rahimi-etal-2019-massively} dataset for NER, Universal Dependencies (v2.17) \cite{nivre-etal-2020-universal} for POS, and XNLI \cite{conneau-etal-2018-xnli} for sentence classification (NLI) task.
 More details on preprocessing and dataset statistics can be found in \Cref{app:dataset}.
 In order to train the model with different input types, we converted all datasets into each input type using the aforementioned tools.